Bharatiya Janata Party campaign for the 2019 Indian general election: Alliance

-BJP had formed an alliance with other parties to form NDA.
+The BJP contested the 2019 election as the leading party of the National Democratic Alliance (NDA), a coalition that included parties such as the Janata Dal (United), Lok Jan Shakti Party, Shiromani Akali Dal, and Shiv Sena, among others.

 Issues

 Ram temple

 The BJP supports the building of a Ram temple on the disputed land in Ayodhya, Uttar Pradesh.
-It was seen that the party campaigned heavily on the issue during the election.
-It was viewed that prime minister Narendra Modi and the Uttar Pradesh chief minister Yogi Adityanath were pushing for the construction of the Ram temple to garner the majority Hindu vote.
+The BJP campaigned prominently on the Ram temple issue during the election.
+Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanath both advocated for the construction of the Ram temple, seeking to consolidate the Hindu vote.

 Manifesto

-BJP constituted the manifesto committee on 6 January 2019, to be headed by Rajnath Singh.
-15 sub-committees were planned to be formed under the main committee to form the manifesto.
+The BJP constituted the manifesto committee on 6 January 2019, to be chaired by Rajnath Singh.
+Fifteen sub-committees were planned to be formed under the main committee to draft the manifesto.
 Other key members of the committee were Arun Jaitley, Ravi Shankar Prasad, Nirmala Sitharaman, Thawar Chand Gehlot, Piyush Goyal, Mukhtar Abbas Naqvi, Shivraj Singh Chouhan, Sushil Modi, Keshav Prasad Maurya and Meenakshi Lekhi.
-The inputs for manifesto were taken by crowd sourcing wherein around 7,500 suggestion boxes were placed in 4,000 assembly constituencies and ferried in 300 buses or raths.
+The inputs for the manifesto were gathered through crowd-sourcing, wherein around 7,500 suggestion boxes were placed in 4,000 assembly constituencies and transported in 300 buses or raths.

 Jammu and Kashmir

-The BJP in April announced if it were to be reelected, then it would be ending Jammu and Kashmir's special constitutional status, which prevents non-residents from buying property in Indian State of Jammu and Kashmir.
+In April 2019, the BJP announced that, if re-elected, it would revoke Jammu and Kashmir's special constitutional status under Article 370, which granted the state significant legislative autonomy, including restrictions on non-residents acquiring property there.